mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/1-cluster-setup/1JS01-cluster-setup/README.md

 #### Procedure

-- This job triggers a litmus experiment which configures konvoy cluster using its corresponding inventory.
+- This job triggers a e2e experiment which configures konvoy cluster using its corresponding inventory.
-- The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the inventory accordingly.
+- The e2e experiment receives the necessary parameters in form of pod environmental variables and updates the inventory accordingly.
 - This test should check if the konvoy cluster is ready using kubectl command ```kubectl get nodes```

 #### Expected result